 Whether you're 5 or 95, it's important to have a medical home.
 A medical home is a place where a team of medical professionals can provide you with personalized care, follow your health status over time and spot potential problems before they become life-threatening.

 Find a Primary Care Physician Now

 Before you can establish a medical home, you need to decide what type of physician you want to see.
 Below are some of the most common types of primary care physicians.

 Family medicine is the medical specialty that provides continuing, comprehensive health care for the individual and family.
-The scope of family medicine encompasses all ages, both genders, each organ system and every disease entity.
-Family medicine physicians typically attend a four-year medical school and complete a three-year residency before passing a board certification exam.
+The scope of family medicine encompasses all ages, both male and female, each organ system and every disease entity.
+Family medicine physicians typically attend a four-year medical school and complete a three-year residency before passing a board- certification exam.

 Learn More About Family Medicine Practice

 Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment and care of adults across the spectrum of health to complex illness.
 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose and treat diseases affecting adults, which then is followed by passing a board-certification exam.

 Learn More About Internal Medicine Practices